eldoy/susana/README.md

 - Language translations
 - Sinatra style route matchers
 - Mailgun email client
-- Amazon or Rackspace uploads
+- Amazon and Rackspace uploads
 - Optional models
 - MongoDB adapter and client
 - Easy to use and customizable